Signature Gift Set

 All 5 coffees in the Signature line

-Our signature processing formulas have been appreciated by the coffee community, for more than a decade.
+Our signature processing formulas have been appreciated by the coffee community for over a decade.
 But processing is not the only reason behind that.
-By constantly evolving our whole operations model in Ninety Plus Gesha Estates, we are able to produce better coffees every year.
-By planting more shade trees every year, applying ecological farming methods, but also engaging more with the local community of our workers, we are able to achieve far more than we hoped for.
-Our biggest experiment, NPGE, has been transformed into a 185 ha ecological farm, where plants, animals, and humans live in harmony, leading to a more stable and complex ecosystem, which helps us to produce better coffees every year.
+We can produce better coffees every year by constantly evolving our whole operations model in Ninety Plus Gesha Estates.
+We can achieve far more than we hoped by planting more shade trees yearly, applying ecological farming methods, and engaging more with our workers’ local community.
+Our biggest experiment, NPGE, has been transformed into a 185-ha ecological farm, where plants, animals, and humans live in harmony, leading to a more stable and complex ecosystem, which helps us to produce better coffees every year.

 Nekisse (date, clove, balsamic glaze)

 Nekisse – formerly Beloya – was the first coffee Ninety Plus developed in Ethiopia, and in 2007, it was the first coffee to score 97 points on Coffee Review.

 Ninety Plus Founder, Joseph Brodsky, moved to Ethiopia in 2006 to start Ninety Plus.
 He lived full-time in Ethiopia for 2 years, fermenting and drying coffees with his own hands and intuition.
 These tiny batches (the Aricha and Beloya Micro Selections) were first taken on a tour to specialty roasters in the Nordic countries who hadn’t tasted natural processed coffees of this level prior.
 They quickly became the choice of national barista champions who featured them on the World Barista Competition stage in Copenhagen in 2008.
 These coffees were the first single-origin, natural process coffees to be presented in the World Barista Championships and were the precursors of the current Panama Nekisse.